-Although we may be lamenting the end of long, hot summer days, there is something exciting about the crisp freshness of fall and all the new trends that it ushers in.
+Although we may be lamenting the end of long, hot summer days, there is something exciting about the crisp freshness of fall and all the new fashion and skin care trends that it ushers in.
 Boots, sweaters and sharp-looking coats are, of course, de rigueur, as are darker lipsticks and nail colors.
 And as much as the beauty industry pushes new makeup trends, it’s really just a pick-and-choose buffet of two-tone smudged lips, pastel eyeshadows, floating eye liner and exaggerated 60’s eyelashes.

 Not surprisingly, it’s the new skincare trends that pique my interest, and why not when innovative and high-tech products are being introduced at an unprecedented rate?
 In addition to the surge in anti-pollution and men’s skincare treatments, two trends have noticeably made headway in the market: